florenciarimolo/asw_api/README.md

 ## Getting Started

-This API was deployt wiht pyton using django framework.
+This API has been developed using Django REST Framework.

 ### Prerequisites